-"We concluded in 2009 that a 100% clean energy transition by 2030 would be technically and economically possible"Stanford lead author and engineer said Mark Jacobson.
+"We concluded as early as 2009 that a 100% clean energy transition by 2030 would be technically and economically viable"Stanford lead author and engineer said Mark Jacobson.
 In other words, the plan could be completed in 20 years.
 If it starts next year, it could be completed by 2040.

 "But for social and political reasons, a deadline in 2050 is more practical," he says.

-Let the “lazy people” know that even at the last climate conference in Madrid they returned home with ZERO plans.
+Let the "lazy" know that even at the last climate conference in Madrid they returned home with ZERO plans.

 I have an idea that they would like to take it much easier to bring the whole world to clean energy.